thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 It also worths highlighting that there are two parties/roles in this story:

 * One party that creates a promise and finally decide if the promise should be fulfilled or rejected.
-* The other party that receives the promise, observe on the outcome, and take actions accordingly.
+* The other party that receives the promise, observes on the outcome, and takes actions accordingly.

 ## ES6 Promise API